Dr. Zero: Self-Evolving Search Agents without Training Data: Introduction

 \section{Introduction}

 Self-evolving language agents have emerged as a promising paradigm to autonomously enhance model performance by iteratively proposing problems, bootstrapping solutions, and learning from prior experiences~\citep{liu2025spiral, zhang2025evolvesearch}.
-However, existing methods typically rely on extensive human-curated questions~(prompts) to drive exploration, maintaining the need for the costly data curation process~\citep{chen2024self, wang2025socratic}.
+However, existing methods typically rely on extensive curated questions~(prompts) to drive exploration, maintaining the need for the costly data curation process~\citep{chen2024self, wang2025socratic}.
 To overcome this bottleneck, an automated proposer can be employed to generate synthetic training data, thereby making self-evolution possible with minimal or even zero human input~\citep{zhao2025absolute, chen2025self}.
-As shown in \Cref{fig:intro}, \citet{huang2025r} design a proposer-solver co-evolution framework to iteratively bootstrap questions and rationales, thereby achieving meaningful performance gains without access to any curated datasets.
+As shown in \Cref{fig:intro}, \citet{huang2025r} design a proposer-solver co-evolution framework to iteratively bootstrap questions and rationales, thereby achieving meaningful performance gains without access to any human-annotated datasets.

 Nevertheless, self-evolving language agents primarily focus on mathematical or specific reasoning tasks~\citep{zhao2025absolute, huang2025r, wang2025socratic}.
 In these constrained domains, questions are often narrowly defined, allowing agents to achieve considerable gains even with limited or low-diversity training data~\citep{zuo2025ttrl, wang2025reinforcement}.
 Yet for open-domain questions, self-evolving search agents remain substantially under-explored.
 While some approaches exist, they typically rely on human questions, extensive contexts or ground truth annotations~\citep{jiang2025s3, sun2025zerosearch, lu2025search}.
-To address this limitation, we focus on a \emph{zero-data self-evolution} setting for learning search agents in this paper.
-Distinct from prior work, we eliminate the need for human questions or answer annotations, relying exclusively on an external search engine to generate the supervision signals required for the agent's self-evolution.
+To address this limitation, we focus on self-evolution without curated QA training data for learning search agents.
+Distinct from prior work, we eliminate the need for human-written training questions or answer annotations, while using an external search engine and its indexed corpus as the knowledge environment for the agent's self-evolution.